 Arrive at any time.
-An included transfer from the airport to our starting hotel.
+An included transfer from the airport to our starting hotel is included.
 Once we are in Amman, there is time to visit the Children's Museum.
 Designed just for kids, the museum is built in several sections, so you and the kids can learn about a wide variety of skills and activities.
 After a flight, it's a great way to keep the kinds engaged, and the perfect introduction to what Jordan has to offer.
 This evening, there will be a welcome meeting where you will meet your CEO and the other families who will be joining your adventure.

-We set off from Amman this morning, on the way out to Petra.
-Along the route, we stop at Karak, where we stop at Wadi Ibn Hammad for a gorge walk.
+We set off from Amman this morning, en route to Petra.
+Along the route, we stop at Karak, where we enjoy a gorge walk through Wadi Ibn Hammad .
 The fertile land in the valley here creates an incredible landscape of trees, waterfalls and rock formations that we can walk through.
 In places, the water can be quite deep, so be careful not to lose your footing.
 Afterwards, we explore the crusader castle of Karak.
 Continue on to Wadi Musa, the township closest to Petra, where we stay for the night.

 We wake this morning and visit Jordan's most famous site.
 The Nabatean city of Petra is simply awe-inspiring and a must-see on any traveller’s list.
 Approached through the siq (gorge), the city remains hidden until you are almost upon the ruins themselves.
 Today we have a full day to explore the site, and marvel at the engineering feat that makes up the city.
 It's easy to believe yourself to be one of the ancient explorers here, as we wander in awe among the Treasury and the Monastery.